live-by-unix/LEAFLETTER-vulkan/README.md

 # LEAFLETTER-vulkan
-Redners web pages (in chrome) with WEBGPU for faster performance
+Renders web pages (in chrome) with WEBGPU for faster performance